tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 In the last chapter we explained how the Dispatcher's basic mechanics, how it works in general and what the limitations are.

-We know want to apply these mechanics to a type of components that you very probably will find in the requirements of you project.
+We now want to apply these mechanics to a type of components that you very probably will find in the requirements of your project.
 We pick the component deliberately to demonstrate issues that you also will face sooner or later.
 Fear not – not all components need that amount of consideration that we will present.
 But if you see the need to build a such a component, you are you well aware of the consequences and know how to handle them.

 ### The Spooling Component (Anti) Pattern

 #### The Responsive Image Component

 Let us illustrate a common pattern (or anti-pattern) of a component with interconnected binaries.
 We will create a component "respi" – for "responsive-image".
 This component should be able to adapt the displayed image to the device it is displayed on.
-On desktops and tablets it shows the full resolution of the image, on phones a smaller version with a narrow cropping – or maybe even a completely different motif.
+On desktops and tablets it shows the full resolution of the image, on phones a smaller version with a narrow cropping – or maybe even a completely different motif (this is called "art direction" in the responsive world).

-The assets are uploaded into the DAM area of AEM and only referenced in the responsive-image component.
+The assets are uploaded into the DAM area of AEM and only _referenced_ in the responsive-image component.

 The respi-component takes care of both rendering of the markup and delivering the binary image data.

 The way we implement it here is a common pattern we have seen in many projects and even one of the AEM core components is based on that pattern.
 Therefore, it's very likely that you as a developer might adapt that pattern.
 It has its sweet spots in terms of encapsulation, but it requires a lot effort to get it Dispatcher-ready.
 We will discuss several options how to mitigate the problem later.

 We call the pattern used here the "Spooler Pattern", because the problem dates back into the early days of Communiqué 3 where there was a method "spool" that could be called on a resource to stream it's binary raw-data into the response.

-Now, the original term "spooling" actually refers to shared slow offline peripherals, such as printers, so it is not applied here correctly.
+>The original term "spooling" actually refers to shared slow offline peripherals, such as printers, so it is not applied here correctly.
 But we like the term anyway because it's rarely in the online world thus distinguishable.
 And each pattern should have a distinguishable name anyway, right?
 It's up to you to decide if this is a pattern or an anti-pattern.

 #### Implementation